past-due/vulkan-helpers/README.md

 > Framebuffers and graphics pipelines are created based on a specific render pass object.
 They **must** only be used with that render pass object, or one compatible with it.

-Construct a `VkhRenderpassCompat` by passing in the `vk::RenderPassCreateInfo` used to create a renderpass. `VkhRenderpassCompat` will make a deep copy of the `vk::RenderPassCreateInfo` information.
+Construct a `VkhRenderpassCompat` by passing in the `vk::RenderPassCreateInfo` used to create a render pass. `VkhRenderpassCompat` will make a deep copy of the `vk::RenderPassCreateInfo` information.

 A `VkhRenderpassCompat` instance can be compared for compatibility with another via: